danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 }
 ```

-> Make sure the resource ARNs of your input- and output buckets are named correctly!
+> Make sure the resource ARNs of your input/output buckets are named correctly!

 After the Policy has been created, attach it to `Elastic_Transcoder_Default_Role`.